petergermon/ABAI/README.md

-# A Better Arch Installer (ABAI)
+<h2>ABAI - A Better Arch Installer</h2>
-A Better Arch Installer (ABAI) is a custom UEFI installer for Arch Linux which installs the minimum dependencies needed to have a fully operational installation with all the good features without the bloat.
+ABAI - A Better Arch Installer is a custom UEFI installer for Arch Linux which installs the minimum dependencies needed to have a fully operational installation with all the good features without the bloat.

 It automatically installs the following alongside with the installation:
 - base-devel